 Therapy would aim to improve a child’s ability to:

-Access automatic, fluid movements so accurate motor plans can be established for different activities including handwriting.
+Access automatic and fluid movements so accurate motor planning can be established for different activities, including handwriting.

-Learning to ‘read’ and control the body gives confidence and motivation back to ‘have a go’ and not fear ‘failure’ leading to more achievement.
+Learning to ‘read’ and control the body gives confidence and motivation back to ‘have a go’ and not fear ‘failure’.
+This in turn leads to more achievement.

 Develop fine motor skills for activities such as handwriting and cutlery skills.

-At Hemispheres we can provide specific and specialised movements which have been purposefully developed to mature and improve the connectivity and functioning of the whole brain, targeting the specific neural structured responsible for motor planning, including the Cerebellum, Brain Stem, Motor and Pre Frontal Cortex.
-Greater organisation in these areas of the brain eases up the ‘pressure’ on the thinking centres thereby helping a child to find learning easier and less tiring.
-The main form of therapy takes place in a daily motor programme, however children with this diagnosis often benefit from participating in the Hemispheres Handwriting™ or Developmental Assessment™ (depending on their age) so specific support can be directed towards areas of difficulty.
+At Hemispheres we can provide specific and specialised movements which have been purposefully developed to mature and improve the connectivity and functioning of the whole brain, targeting the specific neural structures responsible for motor planning, including the Cerebellum, Brain Stem, Motor and Pre Frontal Cortex.
+Greater organisation in these areas of the brain eases up the ‘pressure’ on the thinking centres, thereby helping a child to find learning easier and less tiring.
+The main form of therapy utilises a daily motor programme, however, children with this diagnosis often benefit from participating in the Hemispheres Handwriting™ or Developmental Assessment™ (depending on their age) also.
+This means specific support can be directed towards areas of difficulty.

 Average duration of therapy:

-On average our therapy can vary between 3-12 months depending of the child’s co-ordination difficulties.
-Motor co-ordination difficulties currently make up 17% of the Hemispheres case load, however this population of children typically are referred for handwriting difficulties which makes up an additional 29% of the children being seen by Hemispheres.
+On average our therapy can vary between 3-12 months depending on the child’s co-ordination difficulties.
+Motor co-ordination difficulties currently make up 17% of the Hemispheres case load, however, this population of children are most typically referred for handwriting difficulties - an area that makes up an additional 29% of the children being seen by Hemispheres.